-CRCG’s Collaborative Care Team of expert certified rehabilitation therapists includes licensed veterinarians, physical therapists, and certified veterinary nurses.
+CRCG’s Collaborative Care Team of expert-certified rehabilitation therapists includes licensed veterinarians, physical therapists, and licensed veterinary technicians/nurses.

 Our rehabilitation experts are leading the industry of restoring quality of life to geriatric, injured, overweight, post-operative, and neurologic or otherwise compromised dogs through physical therapy and integrative veterinary approaches.
 Our Collaborative Care Team works hand in hand to provide the best and most comprehensive rehabilitation care for your family member.

 We can also assist with other conditions, as well as offering wheelchairs/wheelchair fittings, orthotics and prosthetics, nutritional counseling, and supplements.

 Our process begins with an initial evaluation.
 The initial evaluation is a 75-minute appointment with a veterinarian or physical therapist and consists of an orthopedic, neurologic, and myofascial exam.
 We look at the whole dog, not just the primary concern.
 Often when injury is involved, your dog’s body compensates in other ways and may cause muscle or joint pain that is not as obvious to your regular veterinarian.
 When developing a plan, we look at the whole picture.
 The plan will include in-clinic recommendations and home exercises.
 Your dog will also receive the first treatment during this evaluation.
 The evaluation will determine the plan that best serves your companion’s condition.
 Package pricing and monthly rates are available based on the plan.

 Our rehabilitation tools include but are not limited to: